sepehr-mohseni/odin/ROADMAP.md

 This document outlines the planned future development for the Odin API Gateway project.

-## Medium-term Goals (3-6 months)
-- [ ] Support for canary deployments
-- [ ] Add request transformation templates
-- [ ] Enhance tracing with trace visualization UI
-- [ ] Add service health monitoring and alerting

 ## Long-term Goals (6-12 months)

 - [ ] Develop service mesh integration
-- [ ] Add AI-powered traffic analysis and anomaly detection
+- [ ] Add AI-powered traffic analysis and anomaly detection using dockerized grok 1 open release "https://github.com/xai-org/grok-1"
 - [ ] Support for WebAssembly extensions
 - [ ] Multi-cluster deployment and management
 - [ ] Automated API documentation generation
+- [ ] Ability to add service information based on openapi json file collection import
+- [ ] Ability to add Go plugin and register as middleware from admin panel
-- [ ] Integration with popular API management platforms
+- [ ] Integration with popular API management platforms like Postman API Platform and Amazon API Gateway and Apigee API Management
 - [ ] Add MongoDB for storing all the information for config, services, monitoring and other stuff
 - [ ] Refactor to a better structured html templates with good coding
-- [ ] Add all the abilities to frontend admin panel to manage all o the gateway setting and monitoring from the admin panel
+- [ ] Add all the abilities to frontend admin panel to manage all o the gateway setting and monitoring from the admin panel (based on already implemented goals and features)
 - [ ] Upgrade to latest Go version and packages

 ## Recently Completed Goals